The Chosen Highway/Mírzá Asadu’lláh Káshání

 We seemed to be living in an air of spiritual enchantment, of soul-stirring joy.

+I can find no words to tell you of what our delight was.
 Nothing on earth was of any importance, of any meaning, but that His Holy Presence was here with us.

-A friend, being given a piece of bread by Baha’u’llah, asked “Give me spiritual food I implore.”
+A friend, being given a piece of bread by Bahá’u’lláh, asked "Give me spiritual food I implore."
 Some words were spoken to him, we knew not what.
 The friend became so excited and unbalanced that he committed suicide.

-Baha’u’llah then said:
+Bahá’u’lláh then said:

-‘“How much better had he made other use of his enthusiasm; if he had gone to Persia to teach the Cause, rather than to uselessly take his own life!”’
+"How much better had he made other use of his enthusiasm; if he had gone to Persia to teach the Cause, rather than to uselessly take his own life!"

-One day, when He was walking in the garden, we heard Himsay:
+One day, when He was walking in the garden, we heard Him say:

 "No leaf, no flower, no fruit, no bark.

-‘All wonder why the gardener cultivates me, this tree.”
+"All wonder why the gardener cultivates me, this tree."

 This, I heard, was a quotation from His poems.

-On some occasions the Persian Consul, and others of the Shi‘ah sect, were at the shrine when Baha’u’llah arrived; they agitated themselves vastly, and were much perplexed, not comprehending the majesty in the personality of the wonderful visitor.
+On some occasions the Persian Consul, and others of the Shi’ah sect, were at the shrine when Bahá’u’lláh arrived; they agitated themselves vastly, and were much perplexed, not comprehending the majesty in the personality of the wonderful visitor.

-I was told that this Mirza Asadu’llah Kashani was a selfconstituted guard, and hid a formidable weapon under his ‘aba, as he followed the Beloved Master about in those days of danger, although Baha’u’llah had made a law that nobody was to carry arms!
+I was told that this Mírzá Asadu’lláh Káshání was a self-constituted guard, and hid a formidable weapon under his ‘abá, as he followed the Beloved Master about in those days of danger, although Bahá’u’lláh had made a law that nobody was to carry arms!

 His tent swayed; we thought it might be blown down, therefore we took it in turns to sit and hold the tent ropes so that it might be steady; night and day we held the ropes, so glad, in this way, to be near our Glorious Lord.

-All the city came, friends and others, to see Him leave for the Ridvan.
-There was a great crowd.
-Weeping women pressed forward and laid their babes and young children at His feet.
 He tenderly raised those infants, one by one, blessing them, gently and lovingly replacing them in their sorrowing mothers’ arms, and charging them to bring up those dear flowers of humanity to serve God in steadfast faith and truth.

 What a soul-stirring day!